 I don't know for sure, but I'd be willing to bet the stalag-light pun was coined by Kevin Rafferty, concept writer, senior director, and master quipster from WDI who was also one of the ride's chief designers.
 The veteran Imagineer declares Radiator Springs Racers his favorite project (and that's saying a lot).
 "It's just the right mix of classic Disney immersive storytelling and thrill," he says.
 "But it all begins with the story."

 The story is compelling and the level of detail is astonishing.
 (How's this for detail?
 Rafferty said that he cycled through the ride 872 times to tweak and perfectly sync the audio track with the action.)

 We do have a few quibbles, however.
 For starters, it's a little odd to walk down Route 66 in Radiator Springs, board the ride, and then ride along Route 66 into a note-for-note facsimile of the town inside the attraction.
 Even odder: During the day, passengers amble along Route 66 in full daylight, but enter into the ride's version of Radiator Springs where it is perpetually nighttime.
 They then emerge back into the daylight for the race finale.

 For the sake of story continuity, I think a night ride is more enjoyable.
 My eyes also had to adjust to the dark indoor scenes during the day, and I found the visuals through the car's windshield a bit more compromised.
 At night, the race sequence felt more out of control (in a good way), particularly the final drop into the fog-filled Taillight Caverns.

 Quibbles aside, I more or less agree with Rafferty who places Radiator Springs Racers in the same rarefied company as Disney's all-time classics, Pirates of the Caribbean and Haunted Mansion.
-I say more or less, because those two attractions represent the pinnacle of Imagineering achievement, and the Cars-themed ride doesn't quite hit that mark.
+I say more or less, because those two attractions set the bar for Imagineering achievement, and the Cars-themed ride doesn't quite hit the mark.
 But it is an extraordinary must-see attraction that takes its rightful place among the best Disneyland Resort rides.

 You'll get your kicks and then some on the remarkable Route 66 attraction.